morrownr/USB-WiFi/README.md

 ![image](https://user-images.githubusercontent.com/69053122/127750949-809364a6-65ed-4c7c-9abe-4a77cb73848e.png)

-Note: 2022-01-18 - The tight supply of this adapter over the last few months has caused the price to go up from $35 to the $40-$50 range.
-Hopefully this situation is sorted out in the near future as this adapter is VERY popular with Linux users.
-If you prefer an Alfa adapter that has exceptional range, the price for the [Alfa AWUS036ACHM](https://store.rokland.com/collections/wi-fi-usb-adapters/products/alfa-awus036achm-802-11ac-dual-band-high-power-ac1200-mediatek-wifi-usb-adapter) is $40 USD.
-It is normally a little more expensive than this adapter.

 Rokland - $43 USD - [ALFA AWUS036ACM 802.11ac Dual Band USB WiFi Adapter](https://store.rokland.com/collections/wi-fi-usb-adapters/products/alfa-awus036acm-802-11ac-dual-band-2-4-5-ghz-wifi-usb-adapter) - Info: free shipping and no tax outside of Florida.
 Ships to Canada and US.

 ebay - $43 USD - [Alfa AWUS036ACM 802.11ac 867 Mbps Long Range WiFi USB Adapter](https://www.ebay.com/itm/Alfa-AWUS036ACM-802-11ac-867-Mbps-Long-Range-WiFi-USB-Adapter-DUAL-BAND-Mediatek/112773755774) - Ships Worldwide from US.